Deli Meats and Pregnancy

 Food poisoning can occur in anyone and at anytime if contaminated food is eaten.
 There are many different bacteria, viruses or parasites that can cause food poisoning.

 Pregnant women are at increased risk of food poisoning because their immune system is weaker.
 If pregnant women get food poisoning, they are at risk of being sicker than non-pregnant people.
-Even worse is that the unborn baby can get sick too.
+The unborn baby can get also get sick.
 Unborn babies do not have a developed immune system to fight off infection.

 Deli meats can be contaminated with Listeria